learning-zone/csharp-basics/README.md

 ## Q. How to convert string to int in C#?

-To convert a string to an int in C#, you can use one of the following methods:
+You can convert a string to an int in C# using `int.TryParse`, `int.Parse`, or the `Convert.ToInt32` method

 **1. int.Parse()**

-This method throws an exception if the string is not a valid integer.
+Use this only if you are absolutely certain the string is a valid integer.
+If the string is malformed or null, it throws an exception (`FormatException` or `ArgumentNullException`).

 ```cs
 string str = "123";